CIS3296SoftwareDesignF21/prj-04-bluetooth-file-sharing/README.md

 work.
 However, with COVID-19 still prevalent, she needs a paperless, reliable, and quick way to get handouts to her students in class on demand.
 As much as she was opposed to integrating online solutions into her line of work, Jennifer uses her limited technology skills to share her material with her class.

-## Persona 5 - Emma: A genius hacker
+## Persona 5 - Emma: A genius hacker - untraceable communication

 Emma is a genius hacker who knows the ins and outs of every computer system on the planet.
 With a Masters in computer science and over 20 years of industry experience, she's the best of the best.
 After pulling off a multi-billion dollar digital heist, Emma has to meticulously cover her tracks.
 Determined to evade detection by the NSA and other government agencies, Emma turns to bridgefy to securely exfiltrate the stolen data to her accomplices.
 Bridgefy is the ideal solution to her problems, as it avoids common channels of communication that are more likely to be monitored by the people trying to catch her in the act.